AndreiGramada/cat-appointments/readme.md

 **Challenges:**

 Backend (Optional, only if you know NodeJS, otherwise use the provided mock server in the backend folder)
-* Create a REST NodeJs typescript application to be able to get, add, delete, update cat appointments, using the database.json as a database.
+* Create a REST NodeJs typescript application to be able to get, add, delete, and update cat appointments, using the database.json as a database.
   * Use TypeScript
   * Use Express
-  * Create GET, POST, PUT, DELETE routes
+  * Create GET, POST, PUT, and DELETE routes
   * Make it developer friendly, compiling the TypeScript in JavaScript when detecting changes on save.

 Frontend